Jeffrey Epstein. A myth. A criminal. A juggernaut. A liar. An enigma.

 Asset-Recovery and Towers Financial Period (1981-1991)

 Epstein launched Intercontinental Assets Group (IAG) weeks after leaving Bear Stearns, pitching governments and tycoons on tracing looted capital.
-Saudi arms broker Adnan Khashoggi was an early client, per court filings in the Iran-Contra civil suits.15
+Saudi arms broker Adnan Khashoggi was an early client, per court filings in the Iran-Contra civil suits.16

 The Wexner Era and Power of Attorney (1991-2000)

-He re-branded his firm J. Epstein & Co. and managed more than $2 billion — largely Wexner family holdings in The Limited, Victoria's Secret, real estate, and municipal bonds.
-During this span Epstein acquired the Manhattan townhouse at 9 E. 71st St. and an Ohio estate, both titled through Wexner-controlled trusts then transferred debt-free to Epstein entities.19
+During this span Epstein acquired the Manhattan townhouse at 9 E. 71st St. and an Ohio estate, both titled through Wexner-controlled trusts then transferred debt-free to Epstein entities.20

 Tax-Haven Migration and Secrecy Structure (1996-2008)

 He layered the network with Liquid Funding Ltd. (Bermuda, 2000), a repo conduit 40 percent owned by Bear Stearns, Southern Trust Co.
 (USVI, 2011) to claim big-data research credits, and at least fifteen Delaware LLCs handling aircraft, islands, and art.
-FTC's 2013 regulatory filing listed $390 million in assets even after his 2008 Florida solicitation plea severed ties with Wexner.2122
+FTC's 2013 regulatory filing listed $390 million in assets even after his 2008 Florida solicitation plea severed ties with Wexner.2223

 Philanthropic Foundations and Investment Entities